 For a while now I have been walking around with an idea for a new series of blog posts.
 As much as I intended to blog more this year it hasn’t really happened (because hey, life!) but maybe this series could help me share what I’m up to without stealing too much of my time to do other things.

 Last year I stopped myself blogging about something quite a few times because I was in the middle of a project and wasn’t sure what format I would end up showing it in.
 I don’t have a problem with showing work-in-progress or something unfinished but I didn’t want to share anything prematurely if I wanted those projecs to be seen or engaged with in a different way.

 This new idea I have however, means that I can show you little sneak peaks of what I’m doing without overthinking it so much and without risking how I might want to present them to the world in the future, whether they are stand-alone images or part of bigger projects that I’m still working on.

 I took this photo back in March when I flew home to Denmark to see my family.

-It was taken from one of the windows of the Hirschsprung Collection looking across the museum park towards the National Gallery of Denmark, which lies on the other side.
+It was taken from one of the windows of the Hirschsprung Collection looking across the museum park towards the National Gallery of Denmark.